Berlin blocks unearthing of giant Lenin statue head

 The row highlights Germany's struggle to deal with its troubled past.
 After 1989 Berliners tore down many reminders of Communist rule in the former East Germany but in the last few years there have been calls for some to be resurrected.

-The sight of the huge Lenin monument being ferried by helicopter above Berlin was famously dramatised in the popular 2003 film "Goodbye, Lenin!"
+The sight of the huge Lenin monument being ferried by helicopter above Berlin was famously dramatized in the popular 2003 film "Goodbye, Lenin!"

 "Everybody knows this head, so of course we need this exhibit," Theissen said.